-Figure 1: Distance surfaces and contour plots; basic, subset, weighted and matching $$\mathrm{VAR}$$
+Figure 1: Distance surfaces and contour plots; basic, subset, weighted and matching $$\operatorname{VAR}$$ observations1 and assuming z_t to be normally distributed with $\sigma_z = .001$.

-For empirical purposes, it is important to know whether identification problems depend on the objective function or are intrinsic to the model, in which case the choice of objective function is irrelevant.
-To distinguish between these two alternative we have examined the shape of the likelihood of the model, computed by generating 250 observations and assuming $z_t$ to be normally distributed with $\sigma_z = .001$ .
 Since model misspecification is not an issue here, the likelihood function provides a natural upper "identification bound" of the parameters.
 If the likelihood function displays identification problems, we cannot hope to do better by using limited information approaches.
-Having a well-behaved likelihood is thus a necessary, but not sufficient condition for proper estimation .
+Having a well-behaved likelihood is thus a necessary, but not sufficient condition for proper estimation 2.